 The 10 best zombie games that will munch your brain

 Something about the best zombie games makes them fascinating, disgusting, and awesome all at once.
-More often than not they're rooted in survival a well as doubling up as some of the best horror games, launching players into post-apocalyptic wastelands where death is likely and provisions are scarce.
+More often than not they're rooted in survival a well as doubling up as some of the best horror games, launching players into post-apocalyptic wastelands where death is likely, provisions are scarce, and all that's left to do is press on through the gnawing masses.
 Whether you love getting up close and personal with makeshift melee weapons or sending some undead brains flying with a shotgun, we've got you covered in our selection of the best ever zombie games out there.

 Recent updates

-This list of the very best zombie games was last updated on March 26, ensuring you'll only find the top living dead experiences in video game history in our rankings.
+This list of the very best zombie games was last updated on September 10, ensuring that all the titles you'll find below represent the ultimate zombie slaughterfests to pick up and play in 2024.

 The best zombie games are...